.WHAT IS TRI DOSHA

 Balanced Tridosha means a Healthy Life

-Every person has three dosha.
+Every person has three doshas.
 A balance among the tridosha is necessary for health.
 Together, the tridosha governs all metabolic activities.
 When they are somewhat unbalanced, we may feel uneasy.
-Regardless of the percentages of VATA, PITTA OR KAPHA, They influence basic constitution and represents ones psychological and physical nature.
+Regardless of the percentages of VATA, PITTA OR KAPHA, They influence the basic constitution and represent one's psychological and physical nature.
 When balance is maintained, health is at optimum.

 What is Vata (as per Ayurvedic Practitioners)

 Vata means wind, to move, flow, direct the processes of a living system.
 Vata enables the other two doshas to be expressive.
 The actions of Vata are drying, cooling, light, agitating, and moving.
 Vata governs breathing, blinking of the eyelids, muscle movement, and tissues, pulsations in heart, all expansion and contraction, the movement of the single impulses in nerve cells.
 Vata also governs feelings and emotions such as freshness, nervousness, fear, anxiety, pain, tremors, and spasms.
 The primary seat or location of the Vata in the body colon.
 It also resides in the hips, thighs, ears, bones, large intestine, pelvic cavity, and skin.